Charleston Traumatic Brain Injury Attorneys

 - depression or anxiety

-If you or a loved one is experiencing any of these symptoms or similar ones following a serious accident, it is imperative that you seek medical attention right away.
-Even if you are feeling fine right after an accident, it is possible that you developed a TBI.
-Some symptoms do not appear until days or even weeks after injury, especially cognitive symptoms, which can be mistakenly attributed to stress or other non-related factors.
+If you or your loved one notices any of these symptoms or similar changes after a serious accident, seek medical attention right away.
+Even if you feel fine at first, a TBI may develop later.
+Some symptoms may not show up until days or weeks after the injury, especially cognitive symptoms, which people may wrongly blame on stress or unrelated issues.

 Mild Traumatic Brain Injury Symptoms

-A mild traumatic brain injury, usually referred to as a concussion, is still a serious injury that can negatively affect the brain.
+A mild traumatic brain injury, often called a concussion, can still have a significant impact on the brain.

 Visit a medical professional if you develop any of the following symptoms after an accident: